 Why will our best and brightest students even try to conquer to academic rigors and expense of medical school when you can take a cheaper, less time consuming course to practicing medicine independently and have the same reimbursement (due to pay parity proposed here).
 As a Family Medicine physician that has been practicing almost 15 years, I value every second of my training.
 It is needed for me to be an expert at my craft.

 3. NPs and to a lesser extent PAs, in general are corporate YES men.

+They have not been taught in their training to take ownership of patients as physicians do.
+They do not take the same oath to protect patients at all costs.
+If they are declared physician equals and can replace physicians, we will lose all negotiating power with corporate entities, government, and insurance companies.
+If physicians stand up for patients, they will simply be replaced by a more agreeable, complacent NP.
 There are probably a million additional reasons.
 But it is late and I’m sure you all are tired of reading my rant.
 But I am begging you all to please give this issue it’s due respect.
 The president has it WRONG on this issue.
 We can not continue to have this conversations in the dark corners because we are afraid of liking like we are being mean to nurses.
 Our profession, our fellow physicians, and our patients need us to speak up.

 Thank you all for your wonderful advocacy.
 I believe it is people like us that can and will fix our broken system.

 Amy Townsend, MD, Family Medicine/Hospital Medicine

 The week before President Trump’s Independence Day “Salute to America” he gave a welcome Salute to Patients when he signed Executive Order 13877, “Improving Price and Quality Transparency in American Healthcare To Put Patients First.”